 You don’t need to treat everyone the same.
 But you do need to treat everyone fairly.
 The difference?
 Rewarding people for good work isn’t treating everyone the same, but it is treating everyone fairly (so long as you recognise all good work).
 The same goes for giving people more responsibility, pay rises and promotions.
-Keep your ears open, and make sure you’re not letting your biases affect anything, and you’ll be OK.
+Keep your ears open, and make sure you’re not letting your biases affect anything.

+While people are (of course) allowed to prefer other people, and colleagues are allowed to be friends, be aware of those who are being left out.
 Cliques can be the cause of a whole lot of damage.
-They let unfounded ideas grow, and they prevent the kind of open communication and inclusion that makes for a productive team.
-People are allowed to prefer other people, but be aware of those who are being left out.
+They can let unfounded ideas grow, and they prevent the kind of open communication and inclusion that makes for a productive team.
 Encourage your staff to stay flexible and work together with the whole range of people you employ.

 Organisation lets all of this above stuff work.
 Like keeping track of areas for improvement, and what goals you’ve set for people.
 Or making sure that you tell people where they need to be and why well in advance of when they need to do it.
 Promising people your time when they need it and keeping to that promise.
 That’s the kind of thing that really makes a difference to how your staff view you, and it starts with creating a system that lets you keep on top of everything.

-It shows that you understand and appreciate the hard work they put in every day.
+It shows that you understand and appreciate the hard work your team put in.
 Because even if you don’t always feel like it’s enough, chances are that they do.
 And all in only two words.
 How’s that for efficiency?